 Since that brief taste I’ve always wanted to go back and have a proper look.
 When I found some cheap flights from Vietnam via Hong Kong I booked in a mini break.
 I had four days in Osaka, and my main purpose was to go urban exploring and enjoy the food.

 Being based in Southeast Asia and writing about transport development in the region, coming to Japan is like having an infrastructure holiday.
 Arriving at the airport, I was immediately in awe of the integrated train station next to the terminal.
-I drooled over the greater Osaka railway map, which is inspiring for my own metro map projects.
+I drooled over the greater Osaka subway map, which is inspiring for my own metro map projects.

 I visited some cultural attractions in Osaka, such as the impressive Osaka Castle.
 It’s one of the most famous landmarks of Japan, even if it’s only a facsimile of the original which was destroyed.